LoowdY/LoowdY/README.md

 - 🎓 Passionate about **Machine Learning**, **Regression Models**, and **Predictive Analysis**
 - 🎨 Enthusiast of **Mathematics**, **Computers**, **Digital Art**, and **Music**
 - 🚀 Always eager to learn and explore new technologies
+- 💼 Explore my [repositories](https://github.com/LoowdY?tab=repositories) to see the projects I've been working on

 ---